rgitrepo/linux-foundation-certified-system-administrator/docs/01-Essential-Commands/13-Archive-backup-compress-uncompress-files-optional.md

-# 13 Archiving, Compressing, and Backup in Linux with `tar`
+# 13-Archiving, Compressing, and Backup in Linux with `tar`

 Hello, Linux navigators!
 Today, we'll explore the essentials of file archiving, compressing, and backing up in Linux using the `tar` command.
 Whether you're safeguarding your precious data or just organizing files, mastering `tar` is a skill that greatly enhances your Linux toolbox.
 Let's break down the process into easy-to-understand steps and demonstrate with practical examples.